BUU44630 Economic Policy and Business History

 Assessment:

-65% percent of the course mark will be awarded for the major research project and the remaining 30 percent will be awarded for in-class tests at the end of each teaching term, with 5% for the submission of a visual aid.
-(The major research project will be due for submission at the end of the teaching year, circa 25 April 2022, which will leave students free from that time to focus their full attention on their other courses).
-Guidance on grading approach for the research project will be provided to students during the Module.
+75% of the course mark is available to be awarded for the major research project and the remaining 20% will be awarded for in-class tests at the end of each teaching term, with up to 5% for the submission of a visual ‘ghost sign’ aid.
+(The major research project will be due for submission at the end of the teaching year, in April 2024, leaving students free from that time to focus their full attention on their other courses).